 My projects are a sequel to the book.
 They are concerned with the practicalities of establishing a society, in which all citizens possess sufficient resources to enable each to turn his work into his needs of life independently of markets.
 In these projects, I expound my concept of a Universal Terrestrial Dwelling, in which a family may live with all modern comforts independently of utility grids for water, electricity, gas, sewage and communications; thus opening up the vastness of the planet's unsettled land area for sustainable human habitation.

 †This is a non-commercial Web site.
-And, browser messages to the contrary notwithstanding, it is perfectly secure for you to view, does not collect or store any information about you and contains nothing that could possible harm your device.
+And, browser messages to the contrary notwithstanding, it is perfectly secure for you to view.
+It does not collect or store any information about you.
+It contains nothing that could possible harm your computer.